masaers/cmdlp/README.md

 When the container is a `map`, the value is considered to be a key&ndash;value pair, which you can give as either `key:value` or `key=value`.
 The keys need to be quoted if they contain spaces, colons or equal signs.
 Currently, there may be no spacing between the colon/equal sign and the key or the value.

 **Categorial knobs**
-Often time it is desireable to have a knob with descrete categorial values (like `enum`s) rather than continuous values (like `int`s or `float`s).
-In addition to knobs supporting `enum`s, this library comes with an XSLT style sheet that will convert a straight forward XML declaration of categorial values into a header containing a class that is specifically tailored to be used as the value of a categorial knob.
+Often time it is desireable to have a knob with descrete categorial values (like `enum`s) rather than numerical values (like `int`s or `float`s).
+In addition to knobs supporting `enum`s, this library comes with an XSLT style sheet that will convert a straight forward XML declaration of categorial values into a header containing a class that is specifically tailored to be used as the value of a categorial knob (see `data/magic_enum.xml` for an example of the declaration and `Makefile` for an example of how to generate code from it).

 ### Switches
 Switches are created with `make_onswitch` and `make_offswitch`.
 An on-switch starts as `false`, but becomes `true` if it is set (regardless of how many times).
 And off-switch starts as `true`, but becomes `false` if it is set (regardless of how many times).
-This behavior differs between the command line and config files, with config files overriding the value with of the underlying Boolean with a specific truth value (eg. `help=yes`).
+This behavior differs between the command line and config files, with config files overriding the value of the underlying Boolean with a specific truth value (eg. `help=yes`).

 ### Config files
 A config file is a text file that sets the parameters to your program much like variables in bash.
 Each line contains a *long* flag name followed by an equal sign, followed by the value to assign to the parameter.
 For example: